rkshnikhil/terraform-examples/README.md

-# Project Title
+## Terraform Examples

-Terraform examples repo to help community to learn terraform quickly.
+This repo carries very simple terraform examples with highlights of used concepts.

-Disclaimer - Its a personal repo and doesn't resonates with any organization I worked with.
+**Disclaimer** - Its a personal repo and doesn't resonates with any organization I worked with.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Prerequisites

 Things you need to install to run these examples

 * Terraform